openmc-dev/openmc/docs/source/usersguide/input.rst

     options are "flux", "total", "scatter", "absorption", "fission", "nu-fission", "kappa-fission", "nu-scatter", "scatter-N", "scatter-PN",
     "scatter-YN", "nu-scatter-N", "nu-scatter-PN", "nu-scatter-YN",
-    "ndpp-scatter-N", ndpp-scatter-PN", "ndpp-nu-scatter-N",
+    "ndpp-scatter-N", "ndpp-scatter-PN", "ndpp-scatter-YN", "ndpp-nu-scatter-N",
-    "ndpp-nu-scatter-PN", "flux-YN", "total-YN", "current", and "events".
+    "ndpp-nu-scatter-PN", "ndpp-nu-scatter-YN", "flux-YN", "total-YN",
-    These corresponding to the following physical quantities:
+    "current", and "events".
+These corresponding to the following physical
+    quantities:

     :flux:
       Total flux.
 This score can be used with either an ``analog`` or